Chrome Extension — Free to Install

 • Number, date & currency formats

-• Borders, alignment, fonts & colors
+• Borders, alignment, fonts & color pickers

 • Freeze panes & merge cells